 CO Divorce?
 Make Sure Your Spousal Maintenance Is Equitable

-The decision to divorce is rarely an easy one, but when a couple decides it is the right path, there are a lot of questions that can arise.
+The decision to divorce is rarely easy, but when a couple decides it is the right path, many questions can arise.
 One of the biggest is how each party can handle the financial burdens that come with separation.

-Each partner contributes to the marriage differently, so divorce will inevitably require serious adjustments for both, especially if one partner did not work outside the home or earned significantly less than the other.
+Each partner contributes to the marriage differently, so divorce will inevitably require serious adjustments for both, especially if one partner does not work outside the home or earns significantly less than the other.

 Spousal Maintenance in Colorado Springs: What Is It?

-Spousal maintenance is also commonly referred to as alimony.
-Spousal maintenance aims to provide the spouse earning less in the marriage time to adjust to losing the other spouse’s income due to the divorce.
+Spousal maintenance, also commonly referred to as alimony, aims to give the spouse earning less during the marriage time to adjust to losing the other spouse’s income due to the divorce.

 In ideal circumstances, spousal maintenance is mutually agreed upon so that one spouse does not suffer financially unnecessarily during the divorce.
-The idea is simply to create two households, both of which are financially stable.
+The idea is simply to create two financially stable households.

 Spousal maintenance is not meant to be punitive, and with legal representation through the Law Offices of Andrew Bryant, you can rest assured that an equitable spousal maintenance agreement can be reached, bringing you closer to peace through the divorce process.